Members at two Cappola Foods facilities ratify their FIRST collective agreement!

 At meetings held June 16 and 17, the members at two Cappola Foods locations, which are owned by Maple Leaf, ratified their FIRST collective agreement.

-The negotiating committees focused on achieving paid overtime after 40 hours worked per week instead of the previous practice of paying only after 44 hours.
-They were successful at that endeavour and also achieved having time off due to bereavement and vacation count as hours worked for the purpose of overtime.
+The negotiating committees focused on achieving paid overtime after 40 hours, which is an improvement over the previous practice of paying only after 44 hours.
+They were successful at that endeavour.
+In addition, the committee achieved having time off due to bereavement and vacation count as hours worked for the purpose of overtime.
 Employees will continue to receive two consecutive days off from work per week.

 The Afternoon shift premium increases to 45 cents per hour, up from 40, for all hours worked if the majority of those hours fall between 3:30 p.m. and midnight.
 Lead Hands receive a shift premium of $1 per hour.
 The Maintenance allowance for tools and boots is $200 per year.

-Members secured a Defined Contribution pension plan to which the employer will match employee contributions up to 2% of that employee’s annual wages.
+Members secured a Defined Contribution pension plan: the employer will match employee contributions up to 2% of that employee’s annual wages.